 Assuming the Investment Strategy is approved (Appendix 2 & 3) in this report, the Authority will invest its surplus cash resources with North Yorkshire County Council on a shared risk, and shared return basis.
-The 2017/18 budget has assumed that a rate of return of approximately 0.6% p.a. will be achieved, based on an assumption that base rates will remain at 0.5% for the majority, if not all, of the next financial year (i.e interest receipts of £40,000 p.a.).
+The 2018/19 budget has assumed that a rate of return of approximately 0.6% p.a. will be achieved, based on the assumption that base rates will remain at least at 0.5% for the majority, if not all, of the next financial year, plus the continuation of higher cash balances in the short term - the estimated interest receipts being £50,000 p.a.